CCT490H5F-SocialDataAnalytics/course-info/README.md

 ## Course Requirements

+*Attendance* - Lecture will be the primary space where we cover materials on quizzes and the final exam.
+In addition, this is a *lab-intensive* course, which means that I expect you to learn primarily through writing the code yourself.
+For those reasons, it is important for you to attend class, learn the material, and get experience programming different types of exercises.
+Take advantage of lab time, since it will be the best place to get help from the teaching assistant and myself.

 *Reading* - There will be no required textbooks for this course.
 All required reading will be posted to the UofT Learning Portal under Library Reserves.
-The readings will focus on a number of topics: the emergence of the fields of big data and data science, uses of large-scale datasets for social scientific research, ethics of social trace data, and both popular and scholarly examples of cutting-edge data analysis work.
+The readings will focus on a number of topics: the emergence of the fields of big data and data science, uses of large-scale datasets for social scientific research, ethics of social data, and both popular and scholarly examples of cutting-edge data analysis work.

-*Attendance* - This is a *lab-intensive* course, which means that I expect you to learn primarily through writing the code yourself.
-Because of that, it is important for you to attend labs and get experience programming different types of exercises.
-We will start lab assignments in class, but you are expected to complete them in your own time.

-*Quizzes* - There will be a number of short quizzes which cover readings, code principles, and lab activities.
+*Quizzes* - There will be a number of short quizzes which cover readings, coding principles, and lab activities.
+Quizzes will be held during the first part of lecture.
+You must be present in lecture to take the quiz.
-    - [Can I do these quizzes online before class? [no, I can't]]

-*Exams* - There will be two exams which will focus on coding principles.
+*Exams* - There will be a comprehensive final exam which will focus on social science research and coding principles.
 The final exam will occur during the usual final exam period.

-*Project* -
+It will be a mix of multiple choice and open-ended questions.

+*Project* - This course is oriented such that you can design and execute research projects concerning questions of your choosing.
+To that end, you will be doing that exact thing in this course.
+At several points in the semester, there will be a milestone you must reach with the project.
+Early on, you'll write a short (one-page) *abstract* about your project: the question you are trying to answer, potential data sources, and types of analyses you will undertake.
+That will then be fleshed out into a larger (two- to three-page) *prospectus*, which describes in more detail the research question, why it is an important question, then outlines concretely the tasks for data collection, management, and finally analysis.
+Several weeks before the project is due, you will submit a *mid-term report* which discusses the progress of your project, the difficulties you've had thus far, and what you have left to finish.
+Lastly, at the end of the semester, you will submit a six- to ten-page *final report* which describes your research project in full.
+It should contain all graphs and figures, and have correct citations.
+You will also have to submit your code and the data you used.

 ### Grading